SisuHirvonen/SQL/README.md

 Koska useampi ihminen on tehnyt saman tehtävän.

 ### 15. Tehtävä
-Vataus: SELECT kurssi FROM kurssisuoritus o
+Vataus: SELECT nimi FROM Kurssi
-        WHERE o.kurssi
+        WHERE kurssitunnus
-        NOT IN (SELECT opiskelija FROM Kurssisuoritus)
+        NOT IN (SELECT kurssi FROM Kurssitehtävä)

 ### 16. Tehtävä
 Vataus: SELECT kurssi AS kurssikoodi, COUNT(*) AS lukumäärä